Things to See

 The building itself was constructed by the Teen Work Crew in 2008.

-Woods & Forest
+Visit the Woods & Trails

 Much of the land that the Natick Farm sits on is forest and wetland.
 Davis Brook winds its way through the property.
 At the North-Western corner of the farm is a trail that leads into the woods, where it joins up with the Eisenmenger trail along the Sudbury Aqueduct.